DineshaS14/Discord-Bot/README.md

 https://plainenglish.io/blog/send-an-embed-with-a-discord-bot-in-python

-License
+License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 By: Dinesha Shair